 During periods of continental break-up, where supercontinents like Pangaea or Rodina split apart, volcanism kicks into gear and massive amounts of carbon dioxide are released into the atmosphere.
 This quickly warms the world, and ice cover dramatically retreats towards the poles.

 Although there is some global cooling initially, as huge quantities of sunlight-reflecting sulfur aerosols are released into the sky, the very long-term expulsion of carbon dioxide will overcome this effect – something observed immediately following the end-Permian mass extinction 252 million years ago when over 90 percent of all life on Earth died off.
 A similar trend was seen at the end-Cretaceous mass extinction 66 million years ago when the non-avian dinosaurs bit the dust.

 Volcanic ash would cool the world, but over the long run, the carbon dioxide would warm it.
 Ammit Jack/Shutterstock

 If all the volcanoes in the world were to erupt at once, this is almost certainly what would happen in the long run, but to a far more severe degree than life on Earth had ever previously experienced.
-Not only that, but huge unstable reservoirs of methane – a more potent but shorter-lasting greenhouse gas – would also be unleashed from their icy prisons within the Arctic permafrost.
+Not only that, but huge unstable reservoirs of carbon in the world's oceans and Arctic would thaw out, be turned by microbes into carbon dioxide and methane – a more potent but shorter-lasting greenhouse gas – and would be unleashed into the sky.

 A Wonky Post-Apocalyptic World